bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ### Process the payment

-2. To process the payment, send a POST to [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost).
+2. To process the payment, send a `POST` request to [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost).

 The headers to process a payment are different than the headers you normally send with a BigCommerce API.
 The Authorization token is the ID returned in Get Payment Access Token(step two).